idekerlab/cellmaps_imagedownloader/docs/inputs.rst

     HPA006550,ENSG00000111229,ARPC3,U-2 OS,Nucleoplasm,1

 - ``CM4AI_TABLE_PATH``:
     Path to TSV file in CM4AI RO-Crate directory.
-It is expected the directory also contains red/ blue/ green/ yellow/ directories with images.
+It is expected the directory also contains ``red/`` ``blue/`` ``green/`` ``yellow/`` directories with images.

+    The .tsv file describes each image in the data set.
+Each row represents one image.
+The columns describe the staining from which the image was taken.
 The TSV file is expected to have the following columns:

-    Antibody ID     ENSEMBL ID      Treatment       Well    Region
+    * Antibody ID - describes the antibody ID for the antibody applied to stain the protein visible in the "green" channel.
+The antibody ID can be looked up at proteinatlas.org to find out more information about the antibody.
+    * ENSEMBL ID - indicates the ENSEMBL ID(s) of the gene(s) of the proteins visualized in the "green" channel.
+    * Treatment - refers to how the cells that are depicted in the image were treated (with Paclitaxel, Vorinostat, or untreated)
+    * Well - refers to the well coordinate on the 96-well plate
+    * Region - is a unique identifier for the position in the well, where the cells were acquired

 **Example:**